 Giora Gershtein, GeoSphere Austria

-Helen Ticehurst, Met Office
+Helen Ticehurst, UK Met Office

 Nina Bekele , Google